Zombie: Anime and manga

-There has been a growth in the number of zombie mangas in the first decade of the 21st century, and in a list of "10 Great Zombie Manga", Anime News Network's Jason Thompson placed I Am a Hero at number 1, considering it "probably the greatest zombie manga ever".
+There has been a growth in the number of zombie manga in the first decade of the 21st century, and in a list of "10 Great Zombie Manga", Anime News Network's Jason Thompson placed I Am a Hero at number 1, considering it "probably the greatest zombie manga ever".
 In second place was Living Corpse, and in third was Biomega, which he called "the greatest science-fiction virus zombie manga ever".
 During the late 2000s and early 2010s, there were several manga and anime series that humanized zombies by presenting them as protagonists or love interests, such as Sankarea: Undying Love and Is This a Zombie? (both debuted in 2009).

 Z ~Zed~ was adapted into a live action film in 2014.

 Video and performance art

 Artist Jillian McDonald has made several works of video art involving zombies and exhibited them in her 2006 show "Horror Make-Up", which debuted on 8 September 2006 at Art Moving Projects, a gallery in, Williamsburg, Brooklyn.

 Artist Karim Charredib has dedicated his work to the zombie figure.
 In 2007, he made a video installation at Villa Savoye called "Them !!!", wherein zombies walked in the villa like tourists.